🇺🇸🇺🇸 USA STOCK - FREE SHIPPING TO THE USA 🇺🇸🇺🇸

 An essential rule to avoid risks: before any shot is fired, always make sure you have detected your opponent, identified the area to be targeted and fire in a last time.
 Why these three actions?
 Because they make sure that people don't empty their clip by just taking their arm out of their "hideout" and spraying everything that passes by.
 This type of behaviour can lead to shooting distances that are too short and therefore the risk of too strong impacts/unnecessary injuries.
 Care should therefore always be taken to detect, identify and shoot in the last instance.

-It is of course totally "forbidden" to aim at someone outside of a party, using common sense, one should never aim at someone outside of the practice (public places, neighbours, animals...) because a Gel Blaster can be visually confused with a weapon depending on its shape and therefore generate the same consequences (fear provoked, legal risks) as a real weapon.
+It is of course totally "forbidden" to aim at someone outside a party, using common sense, one should never aim at someone outside the practice (public places, neighbors, animals...) because a Gel Blaster can be visually confused with a weapon depending on its shape and therefore generate the same consequences (fear provoked, legal risks) as a real weapon.
 And, you risk injuring a person by firing accidentally.
 It's the same thing with your friends/girlfriends, opponents of the day, outside the playing field and the setting of a game, people don't necessarily have their protection and don't expect to be put at gunpoint.

 Always in order to limit unnecessary risks, when you go to the "Safe-Zone" after an elimination or when you move with your replica outside a game, it is essential to never have your finger on the trigger.
 Indeed, whether you fall down, someone frightens you, or you have a muscle spasm...
 Your natural reflex will be to tense up, and therefore to pull the trigger.
-It is therefore important to avoid this kind of incident by never placing your finger on the trigger outside of a play area.
+It is therefore important to avoid this kind of incident by never placing your finger on the trigger outside a play area.

 Concerning the equipment, some are compulsory and others are recommended.
 As seen above in the rules, the most sensitive part of your body is your face, so the mandatory protections will aim to protect it.